Credit: besthdwallpaper.com // Marvel Studios

 Pepper was off the sidelines and in an Iron Woman suit.
 The entirety of Wakanda made it to the party as well.
 If this group had been assembled in Infinity War, Thanos might not have succeeded.
 Debate amongst yourselves.
 Notice that Thanos' most trusted advisors were a diverse group as well.
 And both sides won (at different times) decisively.

 Leadership Lesson: It's a proven fact, diversity makes your team stronger.
 Different backgrounds lead to different perspectives, which leads to different ideas, which leads to more innovative solutions.

 21. All Other Options Exhausted - "Time Heist"

-The Avengers had been working to restore things after Thanos' "snap of destiny" (yeah that's what I'm going to keep calling) it for the last 5 years.
-They were mentally and physically exhausted and they were looking a bit frayed around the edges.
+The Avengers had been working to restore things after Thanos' "snap of destiny" (yeah that's what I'm going to keep calling it) for the last 5 years.
+They were exhausted, both mentally and physically.
+They were looking a bit frayed around the edges, and at the end of their rope.
 Enter Ant Man with a Hail Mary.

 Leadership Lesson: Be open to all ideas.
 It's easy to dismiss some ideas because they haven't been tried before or the messenger isn't one of your favorites.
 But an open mind is necessary to be an effective leader.

 22. Not Giving Up on Your People - Black Widow & Hawkeye